FilecoinFoundationWeb/filecoin-foundation/src/content/blog/filecoin-mainnet-marks-four-years.md

 ![](/assets/images/ipfs-transmission.webp)

-“Today’s centralized Internet model doesn’t work in space.
+> Today’s centralized Internet model doesn’t work in space.
 On today’s Internet, every time you click something, that data has to be retrieved from a centralized server; if you’re on the Moon, there will be a multi-second delay with every click, as content is retrieved from Earth.
 Using IPFS, data does not need to go back and forth from Earth with every click; instead, when you put in an IPFS ‘content ID,’ that content is retrieved from wherever is closest, rather than being retrieved from a particular server in a particular place.
-That means if someone else nearby on the Moon has already retrieved that data, the data only has to travel a short distance and can get to you quickly instead of traveling back and forth from Earth with every click.”

-— Marta Belcher, President and Chair of Filecoin Foundation
+That means if someone else nearby on the Moon has already retrieved that data, the data only has to travel a short distance and can get to you quickly instead of traveling back and forth from Earth with every click. — Marta Belcher, President and Chair of Filecoin Foundation

 ![](/assets/images/juan-breakpoint.webp)